The Clerk's Office DOES NOT DO RESEARCH. Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in St. Tammany parish.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 St. Tammany Parish Clerk of Court has Marriage Records from 1812, Land Records from 1810, Probate Records from 1812 and Court Records from 1812.
 The Parish Clerk of Court performs the functions of more than one office.
 As the Recorder, the office of the Clerk of Court receives, files, records and indexes all mortgages, conveyances and all other instruments recorded in the Public Records for the Parish.
 The Clerk’s Office receives and files all pleadings, such as petitions, answers, motions and other filings in Civil and Probate matters, as well as indictments, bills of information and other filings in Criminal matters.
 Another function of the Clerk’s Office is the issuance of Marriage Licenses and recording their returns after the marriages are performed.
 For genealogy Records prior to 1810, please visit the Louisiana State Archives.